MetabolicAtlas/MetabolicAtlas/CONTRIBUTING.md

 ## Making Changes

 The production website, https://metabolicatlas.org, is based on the `main` branch.
-For development, new work should be based on the `develop` branch.
+All new development should be based on this branch.

 ### Getting Started